Installing ARTIQ¶

 , etc.) are all available to you.

-This installation is however quite limited, as Nix creates a dedicated Python environment for the ARTIQ commands alone.
-This means that other useful Python packages, which ARTIQ is not dependent on but which you may want to use in your experiments (pandas, matplotlib…), are not available.
+file at the root of the repository linked in the command) and creates a dedicated Python environment for the ARTIQ commands alone.
+This means that other useful Python packages, which are not necessary to run ARTIQ but which you might want to use in experiments (pandas, matplotlib…), are not available.

 {